 Opposition politician’s wife vacates her parliamentary seat to force by-election.

-Sodomy is illegal in Malaysia even among consenting adults, and a conviction could see Anwar jailed up to 20 years.
+Under Malaysian law, sodomy is illegal even if consensual and a conviction could see Anwar jailed up to 20 years.

-The sexual abuse allegation surfaced last month as Anwar, the former deputy prime minister, stepped up his campaign to return to parliament.
+The sex allegation surfaced last month as Anwar stepped up his campaign to return to parliament.